haruu11113/haruu11113/README.md

 - Typescript

 ## About Mchine Learning
-I mainly use skit-learn to do supervised machine learning.
+I mainly use scikit-learn to do supervised machine learning.
 I have not yet done any deep learning.
 Therefore, I would like to learn more about deep learning in the future.